 Thanksgiving is all about the turkey even in Puerto Rico, but on the island, it's cooked a bit differently.One method is known as pavochón, which involves roasting a turkey or large chicken that's been seasoned like roast pork with garlic, oregano, and adobo, a Spanish paprika seasoning blend.

 Sometimes the turkey is stuffed with mofongo, a plantain dish that is often considered the most popular Puerto Rican dish, made with fried mashed green plantains, mashed garlic, and small, crunchy pieces of fried pork rinds, or chicharrón.

-For sides, expect amarillos, morcilla, or blood sausage (a Spanish import) and arroz con gandules, the 'Rican version of rice 'n beans.
+For sides, expect morcilla, or blood sausage, and arroz con gandules, rice with pigeon peas, the Puerto Rican version of rice and beans.